m3steele/xm-labs-Cherwell-On-Premise-xMatters/README.md

-## 3. Make updates
-Then, make the updates to the `README.md` file and add any other files necessary. `README.md` files are written in GitHub-flavored markdown, see [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for a quick reference.

-## 4. Push to GitHub
-Periodically, you will want to do a `git commit` to stash the changes locally.
-Then, when you are ready or need to step away, do a `git push origin master` to push the local changes to github.com.

-## 5. Request to add to xM Labs
-Once you are all finished, let Travis know and he will then fork it to the xMatters account and update the necessary links in the xM Labs main page.
-From there if you update your repo, those changes can be merged into the xMatters account repo and everything will be kept up to date!

-# Template below:
----

 # Cherwell On-Premise xMatters Integration
 Cherwell is a leading ITSM tool capable of advanced incident management.
 The interface provides a framework for building complex workflow with simple point and click - no coding! - widgets.
 When coupled with xMatters, this integration: